-At an average, AT&T has 28.9 Mbps download speed which is quite fast.
+On average, AT&T has a 28.9 Mbps download speed which is quite fast.
 This means with AT&T, you can download a 3GB file for just about 1 minute and 20 seconds.
 To be clear, the download speed of AT&T might not be as fast as those of T-Mobile and Verizon but it comes close.

 If you are living in cities, AT&T got you covered.
-In fact, according to report, AT&T covers about 58% of the country.
-Areas not covered in states like California, Nevada, Arizona, Idaho are mostly rural areas and they make up the other 42% that is uncovered by AT&T. Users of the network confirms that they enjoy reliable 4G coverage about 88.9% of the time.
+In fact, according to a report, AT&T covers about 58% of the country.
+Areas not covered in states like California, Nevada, Arizona, and Idaho are mostly rural areas and they make up the other 42% that is uncovered by AT&T. Users of the network confirm that they enjoy reliable 4G coverage of about 88.9% of the time.

-If you are in the military, a senior citizen, you get to enjoy some discounts on the AT&T network.
-With these discounts, you can save up around $10-$20 every month.
+If you are in the military, or a senior citizen, you get to enjoy some discounts on the AT&T network.
+With these discounts, you can save up to around $10-$20 every month.

 AT&T recently stripped down its perks, but it still offers a few things that sweeten the deal: